Developer Guide

 Motivation

-To assign a task to a team person (represented by a Person
+To assign a task to a team person (represented by a Person object), we need to save an attribute of the Person object in the JsonAdaptedTask object that uniquely identifies the person.

 Implementation